- Group Policy

 This is another example of how we are minimizing the impact our procurement process has on the global ecosystem.

-The Map of Corporate Activities and Biodiversity (below) pictures the relationship between the effects of our corporate activities — such as product lifecycles and land use — and biodiversity.
+The Map of Corporate Activities and Biodiversity (below) pictures the relationship between the effects of our corporate activities and biodiversity.

 The map reveals that MFPs have a large impact on the ecosystem as they consume raw materials such as pulp and metals during their manufacturing process and consume natural resources in the form of paper.